Houston4444/RaySession/plans.md

 Of course, the main objectives of RaySession are already achieved.
 There are still a lot of features ideas for the patchbay, see https://github.com/Houston4444/HoustonPatchbay/blob/main/plans.md.
 But few features can be added to RaySession itself too.

-## Client <=> Patchbay box parrallel selection

-Pure GUI feature, select a client on left panel also selects a matching box in the patchbay, (re-click selects another one if any).
-Click on a client box in the patchbay also selects the client frame in the left panel.

-## Settings dialog

-It's quite strange that RaySession does not have preferences dialog, we could move the systray preferences, add a checkbox for startup dialog, probably many things.

 ## Add some widgets to the tool bar